 Christine Wasserstein, Vice President

-Chris, now retired as a psychotherapist, has long been concerned about the effects of poverty on the emotional health of mothers and babies.
-When she read the 2006 article Swamp Nurse in the New Yorker , she understood that evidence based Nurse Family Partnership could transform lives.
-She was invited to join the Community Advisory Board of New York City Nurse-Family Partnership and also the national Board of Directors (2013).
-Chris also serves on the Board of Directors of Citizens Committee for Children of New York, a research based advocacy organization.
+Chris Wasserstein, now retired as a psychotherapist, has long been concerned about the effects of poverty on the emotional health of mothers and babies.
+When she read the 2006 article Swamp Nurse in the New Yorker, she understood that evidence-based Nurse-Family Partnership could transform lives.
+She was invited to join the Community Advisory Board of New York City Nurse-Family Partnership and also the Board of Directors of the national NFP.
+Chris also serves on the Board of Directors of Citizens Committee for Children of New York, a research-based advocacy organization.